Earthquakes happen around the world every day, killing around 8,000 people a year.

-Know the risk to your local area
+Find out the risk to your local area:

 - Keep a list of emergency phone numbers for police, SES, fire, ambulance and gas, power and water suppliers handy